darshanas05/Logistics-GCP-Hive-Airflow-Linux/README.md

 This project showcases the incremental loading of data from a CSV file into Hive and subsequently moves the processed file to an archived folder.

-Tech-Stack Utilized: GCP, Dataproc cluster, Google Storage, Hive, Airflow, Linux.
+**Tech-Stack Utilized:** GCP, Dataproc cluster, Google Storage, Cloud Composer, Hive, Airflow, Linux.

 **Explanation:**